[ Updated 6/11/2017 to add information about maximum clip limits in FCP X. Updated 3/8/2020 with further thoughts on clip limits and RAM. ]

 Nothing is worse than opening a Library and discovering a problem, or not being able to open a Library at all.
-The principle reason for a corrupted Library is running low on free disk space.
+The principle reason for a corrupted Library is running low on space, however, Final Cut Pro X also has an internal limit to the number of clips that can be store in a library.
+Either way, the first thing to consider is that you might be running out of space.

 NOTE: Here’s an article that explains how to determine hard disk free space.